Eschatologue/CM_wiki/docs/class/paladin/bastion.md

 ### Level 3: Guardian's Mark

-As :rsc-bonus-action: **Bonus Action**, you can expend one use of your Channel Divinity to choose a point or a creature within 60 feet, designating its surrounding as a zone of protection, choose one of the following within 60 feet:
+As :rsc-b: **Bonus Action**, you can expend one use of your Channel Divinity to choose a point or a creature within 60 feet, designating its surrounding as a zone of protection, choose one of the following within 60 feet:

 - A fixed point on the ground, or
 - A creature (including yourself), which causes the zone to move with them.